How Do Product and Shipping Labels Affect Brand Visibility?

 The researchers indicated when it comes to shipping labels, two may be better than one.
 Companies can go beyond basic address labels and add extra branded stickers to e-commerce packages.
 People receiving boxes adorned with multiple stickers tended to display positive emotions, presenting a good impression of the company that may guide decision-making when it's time to make another order.

 In a market increasingly split between traditional shopping and e-commerce, creating a compelling look and expressing it across in-store and at-home purchases may prove essential from a branding perspective.
-There's never been a better time to upgrade labeling capabilities.
+There's never been a better time to upgrade your barcode labeling capabilities.